Construction details Behind the construction fence Sustainability Interview

 Visualisation of an inner courtyard surrounded by timber hybrid buildings with green roofs

-This is what the fully hybrid residential building B.R.I.O. will look like when it is finished (c) Dietrich Untertrifaller Architekten ZT GmbH
+This is what the fully hybrid housing B.R.I.O. will look like when it is finished (c) Dietrich Untertrifaller Architekten ZT GmbH

 Wooden element is lifted onto a roof with a crane